-Registration Deadline: Deadline to register to vote for the General Election is October 11th.
+Registration Deadline: Deadline to register to vote for the General Election is at least 28 days before the election.

 VOTER REGISTRATION QUALIFICATIONS